hshirinabadi/StockDashboard/README.md

 - **Open in Safari**: Tapping a news article opens it in Safari.
 - **Real-Time Quote Updates**: Periodic polling of the latest quote while the detail screen is visible to keep the price and change in sync with the market.
 - **Offline Caching**: In-memory cache (with TTL and entry limit) that lets the detail screen show the last fetched quote/profile/news immediately while fresh data is loading.
-- **AI Recommendation (optional)**: When an OpenAI API key is provided, the app calls an OpenAI model to generate a BUY/HOLD/SELL recommendation with confidence and rationale based on the current quote, company fundamentals, and recent news.
+- **AI Recommendation**: When an OpenAI API key is provided, the app calls an OpenAI model to generate a BUY/HOLD/SELL recommendation with confidence and rationale based on the current quote, company fundamentals, and recent news.

 ## Setup Instructions